KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

 - *delete*: deletes the selected word

-In the “Word” area are listed, if any, the words created in a previous moment.
-To explore the detail of each of them, the user just has to right click on it.
-A panel containing three features will be shown, as figure below highlights .
+The Word list contains all the words previously created whose details can be visualized just clicking on them.
+The following panel will be visible.

 .. figure:: media/image458_8.1.png